ShanthaKumarR/accessories/README.md

 # Split_data.py

-Using this script the data can be splited into diffrent proportion
+Using this script the data can be splited into different proportion